Use role-based access control (RBAC) and scope tags for distributed IT

 To assign a scope tag to a role

-In Intune, choose Roles > All roles > choose a role > Assignments > Assign.
+In the Microsoft Endpoint Manager Admin Center, choose Tenant administration > Roles > All roles > choose a role > Assignments > Assign.

 Provide an Assignment name and Description.

 Choose Members (Groups) > Add > choose the groups that you want as part of this assignment > Select > OK.
 Users in this group will have permissions to manage users/devices in the Scope (Groups).